DigitalCampus/oppia-docs/technical/install/server-size.rst

 #.
 There will be peaks and troughs in usage levels

+   Likely you will have peaks and troughs, for example if new or updated courses are released.
+However these might always been reflected in the course activity stats/graphs on the Oppia dashboard.
+For example, if you release several new courses, each with a lot of video content, then the server will experience quite a lot of load as the users download this content, even if they haven't been using substantially yet.

 #.
 Do you have many courses and a lot of video content that users will be
    downloading?